Turkey Brining Made Easy

 Why Brine?

-- Brining makes your protein juicy and tender: When your bird spends time in a liquid solution with salt, sugar, and seasoning, the turkey is infused with moisture and flavor.
+• Brining makes your protein juicy: When your bird spends time in a liquid solution with salt, sugar, and seasoning, it's infused with moisture and flavor.

 How to Brine

 Brining may sound intimidating but we're here to break it down for you.
-A brine is simply a liquid solution that has just the right ratio of salt, sugar, and seasoning.
+A brine is simply a liquid solution of salt, sugar, and seasoning.
 If you're already comfortable with brining, you can always customize your brine by adding spices, swapping out some of the water for other liquids, or even making your own brining solution.

 If you want an easy way to brine, Savory Spice’s Turkey Brining Kit has you covered.
-The kit contains Brining Mix (just the right amount of salt, sugar, and seasoning to brine a 12-15 lb. turkey covered in about 2 gallons of water) plus a brining bag, and instructions.
-We've included the directions below, with visuals in case you find them helpful.
-Here’s how easy it is to use our Turkey Brining Kit to brine a 12-15 lb. turkey.
+We've included the directions below, with some visuals in case you find them helpful.

 Find a large, food-safe container with enough room to hold a 12-15 lb. turkey.
 The turkey should be able to be completely submerged in liquid.
 Usually a very large stockpot will work.